WPI at ASEE 2025

 Students working in WPI Makerspace

 Worcester Polytechnic Institute (WPI), a purpose-driven community of educators and researchers, has been the global leader in project-based STEM education for over 50 years.
 Making an impact on higher education and the world, WPI prepares confident, competent problem solvers through a project-based curriculum that immerses students in authentic, real-world experiences.
-Join us at the 2025 ASEE Annual Conference in Montreal, Quebec, Canada, June 22-25, to learn how WPI is using a project-based, interdisciplinary approach to science, technology, engineering, and math (STEM) to educate the next generation of changemakers.
+At the 2025 ASEE Annual Conference in Montreal, Quebec, Canada, June 22-25, experts shared how WPI is using a project-based, interdisciplinary approach to science, technology, engineering, and math (STEM) to educate the next generation of changemakers.

-Stop by our booth, #1116, to talk to our experts about the sessions below, and to learn how educators everywhere can apply this versatile and powerful approach to teaching to guide learners to turn ideas into action.
+We want to thank everyone who stopped by the WPI booth to connect and collaborate on how educators everywhere can apply this versatile and powerful approach to teaching to guide learners to turn ideas into action.

-Learn more about our sessions, resources, and institutional newsletters below.
+Learn more from the conference papers, PBL resources, and WPI's institutional newsletters below.

 Sessions